Download and Compile Curvine

 git clone https://github.com/CurvineIO/curvine.git ./

-Please ensure that the prerequisite dependencies are installed and configured in the environment variables.
-For the installation process of related environment dependencies, you can refer to the Environment Initialization Tutorial
+Please ensure that the prerequisite dependencies are installed and configured.
+See the Environment Initialization Tutorial or the Dockerfile for a reference environment.

 make all